neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

     Description:
-        Returns 0 if the source or target have been freed.
-If the NetCon object is used when it is not valid a runtime error message will be printed on the console terminal.
+        Returns 0 if the netcon does not have both a source and a target.